fuzzy-tribble/federated-learning/README.md

-# Assignment 1: Implementing a Basic Federated Learning Model
+# Implementation of a Basic Federated Learning Model

-Objective: Build a simple federated learning model using a popular framework such as TensorFlow Federated or PySyft.
+**Objective:** Build a simple federated learning model using a popular framework such as TensorFlow Federated or PySyft.

-Description:
+**Description:**

 Implement a basic federated learning setup where multiple clients (agents) collaboratively train a machine learning model without sharing their local data.